adhinneupane/aws-gcp-wsk-reverse-engineering/README.md

 ```
 ## Example Output JSON:

-The attributes collect can be customized by changing which functions are called.
+The attributes collected can be customized by changing which functions are called.
 For more detailed descriptions of each variable and the functions that collect them, please read the full documentation.

 ```
 {